docsforadobe/after-effects-scripting-guide/docs/other/importoptions.md

 **Description**

-When true, has the same effect as setting the “Force alphabetical order” option in the File > Import > File dialog box.
+When true, has the same effect as setting the "Force alphabetical order" option in the File > Import > File dialog box.

 **Type**